alvarogarcia7/blog_source/source/_posts/2015-09-01-self-study-in-september-2015.markdown

 ## On Functors

-I've read [this comparison][functor-comparison] of what the functors are in different languages:
+I've read [this comparison][functor-comparison] by Peteris Krumins of what the functors are in different languages:

   * C++: function objects
   * Standard ML: generic implementation of interfaces.
 They allow to compose structures